BZemba87/bone-appetit/README.md

 Layout and Content:

 - The Home page has some welcome text and a background image.
-- The Menus page has menus available in the cafe for dogs and humans plus a little note about food intolerances.
+- The Menus page has menus available in the cafe for dogs and humans plus a little note about food intolerances and an image.
 - The Book page has a booking form to reserve a table that requires name, email, phone, date, time and a dropdown menu to select number of guests.
 An image is alongside the booking form.

 Hover effect on links: